dotnet/arcade/src/Microsoft.DotNet.SharedFramework.Sdk/README.md

 If you need to resolve additional managed assemblies, you can add them to the `ReferenceCopyLocalPaths` item group for runtime packs or `ReferencePath` for targeting packs.
 XML documentation files can be added to the `DocFilesToPackage` item group.
 If you need to resolve your assemblies in a target, you can define your own target to resolve them.
 To enable these files to have ReadyToRun code generated for them for a runtime pack, update the `GetSharedFrameworkFilesForReadyToRunDependsOn` property to include your targets in a semicolon-delimited list.
 If you are adding additional files to a targeting pack, add `BeforeTargets="GetFilesToPackage"` to the target definition.

+### Deps file generation

+By default, the SDK will generate a .deps.json file for runtime packs named `$(SharedFrameworkName).deps.json`.
+You can set the `$(SharedFrameworkHostFileNameOverride)` property to instead generate the deps file with the name `$(SharedFrameworkHostFileNameOverride).deps.json`.

+### Runtimeconfig file generation

+This SDK uses the built-in .NET SDK generation for .runtimeconfig.json files for runtime packs.
+By default, the output file will be named `$(SharedFrameworkName).runtimeconfig.json`.
+You can override it to be named `$(SharedFrameworkHostFileNameOverride).runtimeconfig.json`.

 ### Platform Manifest generation

 Since platform manifest generation can be tricky at times when a shared framework has differing files per platform, this SDK provides two different mechanisms for generating a platform manifest, templating or harvesting.